syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/formulas.md

 * You can set formula for a cell by [`editing`](./editing).
 * Using the `updateCell` method, you can set or update the cell formula.

+## Culture-Based Argument Separator

+Previously, although you could import culture-based Excel files into the Spreadsheet control, the formulas wouldn't calculate correctly.
+This was due to the absence of culture-based argument separators and support for culture-based formatted numeric values as arguments.
+However, starting from version 25.1.35, you can now import culture-based Excel files into the Spreadsheet component.

+> Before importing culture-based Excel files, ensure that the Spreadsheet control is rendered with the corresponding culture.
+Additionally, launch the import/export services with the same culture to ensure compatibility.

+When loading spreadsheet data with culture-based formula argument separators using cell data binding, local/remote data, or JSON, ensure to set the [listSeparator](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_ListSeparator)  property value as the culture-based list separator from your end.
+Additionally, note that when importing an Excel file, the [listSeparator](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_ListSeparator)  property will be updated based on the culture of the launched import/export service.

 ## Create User Defined Functions / Custom Functions

 The Spreadsheet includes a number of built-in formulas.
 For your convenience, a list of supported formulas can be found [here](https://ej2.syncfusion.com/aspnetcore/documentation/spreadsheet/formulas#supported-formulas).